800-601-0230

 Some credit card acceptance practices are set by states, such as whether cash discounting or surcharging are supported.
 It is important to work with your Merchant Services Provider to understand these laws, especially if you operate across a regional or national footprint.

 Additionally, there is no entity that owns and regulates the miscellaneous fees credit card processing companies may charge.
-As an industry expert and advocate for fair billing, we’ve uncovered over 20 unnecessary fees other providers commonly charge to educate businesses processing credit cards.
+As an industry expert and advocate for fair billing, we’ve uncovered over 7 unnecessary fees other providers commonly charge to educate businesses and empower them to reduce their payment processing costs.

 Editor's Note: This post was originally published in September 2018 and has been updated for comprehensiveness and accuracy.